trevisanj/PFANT/README.md

 ## <a name=S1></a>1 Introduction

-PFANT is stellar spectral synthesis software written in Fortran.
+PFANT is a stellar spectral synthesis software written in Fortran.

-The development started with F Spite et al. in France in the year of 1967 and has been upgraded since then (Figure 1).
+The development started with F Spite et al. in France in the year of 1967 (Figure 1).

 ```
  |